-A long time staple product in Asia, Latin America, Oceania, Africa and the Caribbean, coconut oil has in recent years become a lifestyle favorite of people around the world.
+A long time staple product in countries in Asia, Oceania, Africa and the Caribbean, coconut oil has in recent years become a lifestyle favorite of people around the world.

-If you haven’t tried using coconut oil yet, I hope this article will give you some ideas on what to do with it!
+If you haven’t tried using coconut oil yet, I hope this article will give you some ideas!

-Whether it is to cook with, to use topically in skin and hair treatments, for oil pulling, for your baby’s gentle skin and lots of other uses – this multi-functional oil has a lot to offer.
+Whether it is to cook with, to use topically in skin and hair treatments, for oil pulling, for your baby’s gentle skin or around the house – this multi-functional oil has a lot to offer.

-Coconut oil also helps to protect the body by eliminating bacteria, parasites, fungus and viruses.
+Coconut oil also helps protect the body against bacteria, parasites, fungi and viruses.

 Green Med Info has a lot of interesting science-based information about coconut oil and what I like about it is that it’s written in understandable language.